Mrekyle/ci-project-1/README.md

 ![Lesson pricing cards](/assets/readme-img/price-card.png)

-- Lesson pricing cards are used to display the price of the lesson itself under different types, such as the manual transmission and the automatic transmission.
+- Lesson pricing cards are used to display the price of the lesson itself
+- A brief peice of information about what the lesson entails

 ### Contact Form

 ![Websites contact form](/assets/readme-img/contact-card.png)

 - The contact form was implemented to give the user of the site an easy way of contacting the school for potential lessons.
-Instead of having to go away to a seperate email application or call.
+Instead of having to go away to a seperate email application or call
+- It allows the driving school to collect all information required from the student to speed up the process of getting them on the road

-### Future Features
+## Future Features

-Futures features of the website are to include:-
+Futures features of the website are to include
 - An online booking system with calander intergration - including personal preferences to best match the student to the driver
 - A driver profile system - Allowing the teacher to know where to go to pick up the student, preferences such as pronouns etc..
 - A progress/lesson tracker - once a certain skill has been mastered, the student and teacher will know whats coming next.